shubhank7673/MapWeather/README.md

 # MapWeather

-**MapWeather** is a react based web application that can be used to check the weather status of any city in the world .
+**MapWeather** is a react based web application that can be used to check the weather condition of any city in the world .
 MapWeather uses openweathermap api .
 Axios is used in the application to request the data from api. **MapWeather** is also capable of forecasting the weather of next 3 days.

 ## The application is capable of :-